ltindall/ltindall.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD student at UCSD in the ECE department, working with Professor Truong Nguyen.
-I am also an Associate Data Scientist at [Lab 41](https://www.lab41.org/).
-My research is currently focused on 3D machine learning.
-Specifically I am focusing on indoor scene understanding and its applications in autonomous agents.
-I am also working on a reinforcement learning project focused on animal cognition.
-In the past I have also done work on adversarial machine learning for privacy and security as well as biomedical image segmentation.
+I am also an Associate Data Scientist at [IQT Labs](https://www.iqt.org/labs/).
+My research is focused on applying reinforcement learning to multi agent systems and data selection.
+In the past I have worked on adversarial attacks on neural networks and biomedical image segmentation.